AlexKromker/Starwars-movies/README.md

 ```

 <br/>
-- `components`: Folder for all shared components
+- `components`: Folder for all components
 - `pages`: Folder containing one folder for each route
-- `pages/components`: Folder containing all components specific to only one route
 - `shared/assets`: Folder containing all assets
 - `shared/routes`: Folder containing all route logic
 - `shared/store`: Folder containing logic for shared redux store(slices are imported from pages/components)<br/>

 # Table implementation

-Requires only row data, headerItems and click events.
-All rows are mapped and only properties with keys matching those in the headerItemList are used (other data can still be used inside the clickHandlers such us `rowItem.url`).
+Table is strictly a visual component, having all rows, headers and callbacks passed through props.
+For the table content, only the properties specified in the header are mapped, allowing the callbacks to have access to properties not intended to be displayed (e.g the object url)